 First things first, the ideal age for a kitten to leave its mother is twelve weeks.

 Kittens learn socialisation skills from their mother, siblings as well as people.
 One of the biggest mistakes a pet owner can do is adopt a kitten who is too young.
 Kittens learn a great deal from their mother and litter mates through play and other interactions.
 Have you noticed kittens at play?
-They stalk, jump, attack, bite, and roll around with their litter mates.
+They stalk, jump, attack, bite and roll around with their littermates.
 This is a precursor for hunting behaviour as an adult and while most of our cats won’t have the opportunity or need to hunt, learning this behaviour is important.
 Why?
 Well, it teaches them physical coordination and how to read social cues.
-A kitten who is too rough with a littermate or its mother receive feedback with a hiss or a whack that it has gone too far, which teaches the kitten how to use an inhibited bite.
+A kitten who is too rough with a littermate or its mother receives feedback with a hiss or a whack that it has gone too far, which teaches the kitten how to use an inhibited bite.